Table of Contents

 31. Boston Lab (Boston Terrier + Labrador Retriever)

-If you want an alert, playful, and loyal dog, the Boston Lab might just be the perfect match for you!
+If you want an alert, playful, and loyal dog, the Boston Lab might be the perfect match!

 Depending on which parent they take the most after, their ears can either be floppy or erect.